ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Security Considerations {#security}

-In this design, a Client wishes to make a request of a server that is authoritative for a Target Resource.
+In this design, a Client wishes to make a request of a server that is authoritative for a target resource.
 The Client wishes to make this request without linking that request with either:

 1. The identity at the network and transport layer of the Client (that is, the